Blow and Bottle Flies are found worldwide, occurring nearly every place inhabited by people.

-If there is a large number of blow flies inside, it most likely is a sign
+If there are a large number of blow flies inside, it most likely is a sign

-Finding the source of the animal or bird is often more difficult because
+Finding the source of the animal or bird is often difficult because

 it has been dead several weeks by the time the flies appear.

-If a dead animal odor is present, it may help narrow the search area.
+If a dead animal odor is present, the odor may help narrow the search area.

 Look for signs of dead rodents or birds that may have been living in walls